ibm-cloud-docs/openshift/openshift_users.md

 When you assign the **Super User** infrastructure role to the admin or functional ID that sets the API key or whose infrastructure credentials are set, other users within the account share the API key or credentials for performing infrastructure actions.
 You can then control which infrastructure actions the users can perform by assigning the appropriate [{{site.data.keyword.cloud_notm}} IAM platform role](#platform).
 You don't need to edit the user's IBM Cloud infrastructure permissions.
 {: shortdesc}

+Classic infrastructure permissions apply only to classic clusters.
+For VPC clusters, see [Granting user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
+{: note}

 For compliance, security, or billing reasons, you might not want to give the **Super User** infrastructure role to the user who sets the API key or whose credentials are set with the `ibmcloud oc credential set` command.
 However, if this user doesn't have the **Super User** role, then infrastructure-related actions, such as creating a cluster or reloading a worker node, can fail.
 Instead of using {{site.data.keyword.cloud_notm}} IAM platform roles to control users' infrastructure access, you must set specific IBM Cloud infrastructure permissions for users.

 For example, if your account is not VRF-enabled, your IBM Cloud infrastructure account owner must turn on VLAN spanning.
 The account owner can also assign a user the **Network > Manage Network VLAN Spanning** permission so that the user can enable VLAN spanning.
 For more information, see [VLAN spanning for cross-VLAN communication](/docs/openshift?topic=openshift-subnets#basics_segmentation).